 The Mazda Sales Approach refers to an initiative to reform sales activities from the viewpoint of becoming a company that customer can continue to rely on, with the aim of establishing the Mazda brand.
-Under the basic principle of placing customers in the center, to establish a relationship of trust with customers by proposing appropriate lifestyles for them instead of just selling cars, all the Mazda Group employees involved in sales in Japan are striving through teamwork to develop human resources and improve their own skills as professionals of cars or customer services.
-While the Mazda Sales Approach activities were initially implemented within each dealership or shop, today, both dealerships and Mazda itself - as the maker - are working in unity to implement the initiative and reflect it in their sales measures and activities.
+Under the basic principle of placing customers in the center, Mazda is trying to establish a relationship of trust with customers by proposing appropriate lifestyles for them instead of just selling vehicles.
+All the Mazda Group employees involved in sales in Japan are striving through teamwork to develop human resources and improve their own skills as professionals of vehicles itself or customer services.
+While the Mazda Sales Approach activities were initially implemented within each shop, today, both dealerships and Mazda Motor Corporation are working together to execute the initiative and reflect it in their sales measures and activities.

 This initiative was initially introduced at 84 shops of 10 dealerships in 2010, and has been implemented at 589 shops of 22 dealerships as of March 2014.

-- Co-creation activity, in which the development, production and sales segments cooperate in promoting sales activities to communicate the intent of the manufacturer to customers
+- Co-creation activity, in which the product development, manufacturing and sales divisions cooperate in promoting sales activities to communicate the spirit of the manufacturer to customers

 - Jinba-Ittai (oneness between car and driver) Academy, a training program in which employees engaging in sales test-drive Mazda vehicles, to enable them to communicate the driving pleasure to customers

-- Special websites and books created to communicate the intent of the maker (development, sales) to customers.
-For new Axela/Mazda3, etc.
+- Special websites and books created to communicate the intent of the maker (product development, manufacturing) to customers (For new Axela(Mazda3 overseas), etc).

-- *4The program also has a 2-day course.
+- *3The program also has a 2-day course.

 To make our customer service satisfying for customers, I place high priority on cooperation among all staff members and encourage them to exchange opinions on good practices of communicating with customers regardless of the specialized roles of sales and service.
 I feel our efforts are increasingly accepted by customers; I heard the other day a customer comment that our shop has a welcoming atmosphere.
 We will make continuous efforts to create a shop filled with the smiles of our customers.

-- *5It consists of 63 companies including 49 sales companies from Mazda-,and Mazda Enfini-channels, parts companies, logistics companies, Mazda Chuhan Co., Ltd., SMM Auto Finance, Inc., Mazda Auto Leasing Co., Ltd., etc. Through specialized committees, they have close communications about various themes.
+- *4It consists of 63 companies including 49 sales companies from Mazda, and Mazda Enfini-channels, parts companies, logistics companies, Mazda Chuhan Co., Ltd., SMM Auto Finance, Inc., Mazda Auto Leasing Co., Ltd., etc. Through specialized committees, they have close communications about various themes.